1231301695/TT4L_G6_Requirements_Project/SRS.md

 _Figure 4.3.2.1 screenshot of eBwise Student login interface_

 **4.3.2.2 Academic Managements Dashboard**
-Description: The eBwise serves as a Communication Portal for both student and lecturers to make and get updates on academic matters such as announcements, assignments, and comments on class.
+Description: The eBwise serves as a Communication system for both student and lecturers to make and get updates on academic matters such as announcements, assignments, and comments on class.

 ![][image85]
 _Figure 4.3.2.2 screenshot of eBwise Student homepage interface_